 The Pennsylvania Office of Rural Health publishes a bi-annual publication, Pennsylvania Rural Health, which highlights issues relevant to rural health care delivery; summaries of best practices; resources for rural health care providers and advocates; and information on programs and initiatives at the federal, state, and local levels.
-Access the Pennsylvania Office of Rural Health's programs on the website, porh.psu.edu, and "like" us on Facebook.
+Access the Pennsylvania Office of Rural Health's programs on the website, porh.psu.edu, and "like" us on Facebook at facebook.com/PORHPSU.